NVIDIA/dsx-github-actions/README.md

       DEST_PASSWORD: ${{ secrets.NVCR_STG_TOKEN }}
 ```

-This reusable workflow wraps `regctl image copy`, so it copies the entire manifest list (multi-arch) by default, supports tag-to-tag retagging, and also allows pinning a specific digest by supplying the optional `digest` input.
+This reusable workflow wraps `skopeo copy`, so it copies the entire manifest list (multi-arch) by default, supports tag-to-tag retagging, and also allows pinning a specific digest by supplying the optional `digest` input.
 Pass GitHub Container Registry (GHCR) or NVIDIA Container Registry (NGC) credentials through the required secrets block to authenticate against different registries, and consume the resulting `${{ needs.promote.outputs.destination_digest }}` output if downstream jobs need the promoted digest.

 ## 📚 Documentation